 Once you have all your equipment, you can watch some of the many online tutorials offered by top pickleball coaches to get started, but the most effective way to learn the game is to head to your local courts and sign up for lessons.

 Many local recreational departments offer group lessons, and you can use resources like Pickleball Teachers or Pickleball Central to find lists of teachers based in your area or simply ask experienced players for their recommendations.
 They may even offer to coach you themselves.

 As for where to find those courts — USA Pickleball, the sport’s national governing body, runs a constantly updated database called Places2Play that lists all of the courts available worldwide; you can access it via its website or phone app.
 Many localities are now lining tennis courts for pickleball use.
 Similarly, the app PicklePlay offers a collection of courts as well as information on clubs, leagues and pickleball events in local areas.

 When you get to a court, don’t be afraid to ask players for help getting started.
 As a rule, pickleball players are a friendly, welcoming bunch who enjoy taking newcomers under their wings; they’ll likely be thrilled to get an opportunity to share their love of the game with more people.
 It won’t take long before you’re playing all the time and knowledgeable enough to teach others the rules of the game.

-Pickleball is especially popular among those over 50.
-Although the average age of pickleball players is 38, according to the SFIA report the majority of “core” players — those who play eight or more times a year — are significantly older, with a third over the age of 65.
+But the sport is especially popular among those over 50.
+Although the average age of pickleball players is 38, according to a 2021 report by the Sports & Fitness Industry Association, the majority of “core” players — those who play eight or more times a year — are significantly older, with a third over the age of 65.

 Why does this newly popular sport with the crazy name appeal to older adults?
 It is not hard to learn, gets people moving and is relatively easy on older bodies.
 It is social and keeps people cognitively engaged.
 Many people are finding it’s the perfect pastime to pick up right now.